Vigan: Architecture

 When Juan de Salcedo founded Vigan in 1572, he decided to pattern its urban plan with that of Intramuros, the walled city in Manila.

 The urban planners of the Spanish government also followed a basic pattern that can be observed in most old towns in the country, whose establishment dates back to the Spanish colonial period.
-This pattern is detailed in the Ley de las Indias, the Law of the Indies, and was put into force in the 18th century.
-Under the Law of the Indies streets were to follow a grid pattern, the center of which being a plaza or central park.
+This pattern is detailed in the Leyes de Indias, the Law of the Indies, and was put into force in the 18th century.
+Under the Laws of the Indies streets were to follow a grid pattern, with a plaza or central park at the center.

 In Vigan, the central park is the Plaza Salcedo.
 Next to it are the administrative buildings—the Casa Real or provincial administrative office, and the municipio (municipal hall).
 A stone's throw away are the religious buildings—the seminary of the archdiocese, the Arzobispado (Archbishop's Palace), and the St. Paul's Cathedral.
 Beside these religious structures is the church-run school, the Saint Paul College, known in its early days as the Colegio de Niñas.
 After the full transfer of the said school to the neighboring towns of Bantay and San Vicente, the building was handed over to the Archdiocese of Nueva Segovia and is currently being occupied by a retail store chain, with only a commemorative plaque at the building's entrance and the old "ROSARY COLLEGE" concrete sign at its rear reminding visitors of its past (the school's old logo, once found at the building's facade, has been removed sometime later).